ksu-cs-textbooks/cis400/content/D-milestones/05-milestone-3.md

 ## Popper Base Class

-You will need to create an abstract base class `Popper` in the File _Popper.cs_ in the `FriedPiper.MenuItems` namespace to represent the properties common to all popper menu items (Apple Fritters, Fried Bananas, Fried Cheesecake, and Fried Oreos).
+You will need to create an abstract base class `Popper` in the File _Popper.cs_ in the `FriedPiper.Data.MenuItems` namespace to represent the properties common to all popper menu items (Apple Fritters, Fried Bananas, Fried Cheesecake, and Fried Oreos).
 The different inheritance modifiers you might want to use are:
 * `virtual` when you want to provide an implementation in the base class that can be overridden in derived class,
 * `abstract` when _all_ derived classes need to provide their own implementation, and
 * a regular method (not `virtual` or `abstract`) when _all_ derived classes can use the base property without overriding it.